The

 The following programming example demonstrates how to implement

-a newly derived ImagePropertyExtension
+a newly derived ImagePropertyExtension:

-Implement the C++ part of the class interface to the runtime type system:
+ML_END_NAMESPACEImplement the C++ part of the class interface to the runtime type system:

 ML_START_NAMESPACE //!
 Implements code for the runtime type system of the ML.
 ML_CLASS_SOURCE(OwnImagePropertyExtension, ImagePropertyExtension); ML_END_NAMESPACE